 We have seen that all the investment assets except equity cannot change or grow in their real-intrinsic values.
-Hence, all these assets except equity are stagnant, Static, Passive, Assets.
+Hence, all these assets except equity are stagnant, Static, Passive, and Assets.

-It is crystal clear that the human entrepreneurship alone has been and always will be responsible for creation of all the wealth in this world.
+It is crystal clear that human entrepreneurship alone has been and always will be responsible for the creation of all the wealth in this world.

 Remember, investments aren’t easy.
 You need to assess how much money your Rs.
-1 Lakh will fetch over a period of years using the Time Value of Money formula and see how that matches with your financial goals for future.
+1 Lakh will fetch over a period of years using the Time Value of Money formula and see how that matches with your financial goals for the future.
 These top 10 ways to invest your money in India should fetch better returns.